‘Blue Glow’: Stunning, Aptly-Name Agave

 Pests

-The agave snout weevil is an insect that can attack any agave, but smaller agaves like blue glow are less susceptible.
+Agave snout weevil is an insect that can attack and kill any agave, but fortunately, smaller agaves like ‘Blue Glow’ are less susceptible.

 Plant Lover Facts

-Agave blue glow is a hybrid cross between Agave ocahui and Agave attenuata, both Sonoran Desert natives found in Mexico.
+Agave ‘Blue Glow’ is a hybrid cross between Agave ocahui and Agave attenuata, both desert natives found in Mexico.
 I think it has the best attributes of both of these plants.

 Did you enjoy this article?